mattkrebs/Aperture/Design/light-blue/readme.md

 ![Light Blue Preview](http://demo.okendoken.com/preview-transparent.png)

-New Version 1.3 Released!
+New Version 1.7 Released!
 -

-  - Overall UI improvements
+- 4+ level menu.
+- Libs updates & fixes
-  - Print Optimized
+- Documentation update
-  - New iCheck library instead of out-of-date uniform

 **Light Blue** works great with all range of devices: starting from small mobile to large desktop ones.
 **Light Blue** will make the development of your next web application or admin entrance for it much easier and faster.
 It is based on great Bootstrap framework and uses powerful Sass (CSS preprocessor) technology.

+We plan to release continuous long term updates and dozens of new features will be coming soon in the future releases.
+Once you purchased Light Blue, you will be entitled to free download of all future updates.

 Feedback
 -
 Let's make **Light Blue** template better together!
-If you notice any bugs or you want some features to be implemented let me know!
+If you notice any bugs or you want some features to be implemented let us know!
-Email me at [philip.daineka@gmail.com](mailto:philip.daineka@gmail.com) or tweet to [okendokenn](https://twitter.com/Okendokenn).
-I will do my best to help you.
+Email us at [contact@keeptwo.com](mailto:contact@keeptwo.com) or tweet to [okendokenn](https://twitter.com/Okendokenn).
+We will do our best to help you.

 Changelog
 -

+Version 1.6

+  - Bootstrap components page
+  - Draggable Grid
+  - List Groups
+  - Jquery 2.0, lib updates
+  - Font Awesome 4.0.3

+Version 1.5

+  - White version. *Thanks to Quang Pham for convincing me :)*
+  - Landing page
+  - Css & Structure refactoring
+  - Drop Bootstrap 2 version from package

+Version 1.4

+  - Bootstrap 3 support
+  - Ready-to-use Inbox App

+Version 1.3

+  - Overall UI improvements
+  - Print Optimized
+  - New iCheck library instead of out-of-date uniform
+  - Invoice Page

 Version 1.2